-Inheritance rights of nieces and nephews endow you with certain rights to your brother’s or sister’s inheritance.
+Inheritance rights of nieces and nephews endow you with certain rights to your aunts’s or uncle’s inheritance.
 However, your rights are lower priority than those of your aunt or uncle’s more immediate family members.
 As set forth in the laws of the state of New York, you have no rights to your aunt or uncle’s inheritance if they had a living spouse, descendants or parents at the time of their death.
 Even if you are the closest living relative, you may also have very limited rights if your aunt or uncle left you out of their will.

 Do I have the right to inherit if my aunt or uncle did not have a will?
 If your aunt or uncle did not have a will, then you will inherit only if you are “the closest living relative” – only if your aunt or uncle died with no living spouse, descendants (children, grandchildren, great-grandchildren etc.) and parents.

 Do I have the right to be notified if my aunt or uncle died?
 If your aunt or uncle had a will, then you will have the right to be notified of the will and the hearing date when the will is presented before the court.

 What rights do I have if I am not named in my aunt or uncle’s will?
 If you were not named in your aunt or uncle’s will, then you have the right to contest the will.
 You can win a will contest if you can prove that your aunt or uncle either did not have the mental capacity to make a will, was unduly influenced into making the will or the will was not made correctly.

 Do step-nieces and step-nephews have the right to inherit?
 Step-nieces and step-nephewes do not have the right to inherit.
 Only if they were adopted by the aunt and uncle’s aunt or uncle, in which case they would be considered nieces and nephews.